vvenla/trumponator/files/Report.md

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/All_models.PNG "All models")

 Plot of the latest stock market values and predicted changes is presented in the figure.
 The green arrows show the points were the predicted big positive or negative change was correctly predicted and the tweet causing the prediction can be seen attached to the date.
+If there are several tweets during one day then only the first one is printed.
 The red arrows visualizes the points where the big positive or negative change was predicted but the real change was not as big or to the opposite direction.

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/plot_latest.PNG "Plotting the latest stock market values and predicted changes")